EmmanuelDemey/eslint-plugin-angular/docs/typecheck-function.md

 You should use the angular.isFunction method instead of the default JavaScript implementation (typeof function(){} ==="[object Function]").

+## Examples

+Examples with default configuration

+    /*eslint angular/typecheck-function: 2*/

+    // valid
+    angular.isFunction(someFunction);

+    // invalid
+    typeof someFunction === 'function' // error: You should use the angular.isFunction method

 ## Links

 * [Rule source](../rules/typecheck-function.js)